ccaredio/ccaredio/README.md

-- 👋 Hi, I’m Christian Caredio.
+👋 Hi, I’m Christian Caredio.

-- 👀 I am a current data analyst with most of my role now consisting of analytics engineering.
-I build clean actionable data models within dbt to be stored in Snowflake via Fivetran.
-Finally, I create KPI tracking dashboards and reports in Looker.
-- 🌱 I successfully leveraged my scientific background in analyzing oceanographic data to transition full-time into the data world.
-I am currently learning more about data engineering best practices with the goal of moving more into the engineering aspect of data.
-- 💞️ I’m looking to collaborate on anything that can help expand my skills and knowledge within the data field.
+💼 I’m currently the Data Engineer at Acme Marinas, where I’ve built our entire modern data stack from the ground up.
+My work spans data architecture, ELT pipelines, modeling, and business intelligence—owning the full data lifecycle.

+🛠️ I work daily with tools like Snowflake, Azure Data Lake, dbt, Dagster, Fivetran, Hightouch, Sigma, and Python to deliver scalable, reliable data solutions that drive real business impact.

+🌊 I successfully transitioned from a scientific background in oceanography into data engineering—leveraging my experience analyzing oceanographic data and automating workflows in Python to build a career in data.

+📚 I’m currently deepening my Python skills and exploring streaming and batch processing patterns through personal projects that work with public APIs and real-time data.

-- 📫 How to reach me: christiancaredio@gmail.com
+📫 Reach me at: christiancaredio@gmail.com

 <!---
 ccaredio/ccaredio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.